-An Eggs-tra Special Easter
+Plan an Eggs-tra Special Family Easter Celebration

-Gather the kids for an outdoor egg-decorating party -- complete with games, crafts, and good times for all!
+Gather the kids for an outdoor egg-decorating party—complete with games, crafts, and good times for all!

 Host an Easter Party!